 “Residents” are expected to convert or obtain a Japanese drivers license.
 Persons using an international drivers license who are resident in Japan can be subject to fines or arrest.
 Driving without a license may also void your insurance coverage.

-Read what the Japanese Police have to say about International Driving Permits and “To Foreign Nationals who drive vehicles in Japan.”
+Read what the Japanese Police have to say about International Driving Permits.

 An international driving permit issued in the United States by the American Automobile Association (AAA) is required of short-term visitors who drive in Japan.